paulgreaney/paulgreaney.github.io/_teaching/22datascience.md

 location: "Letterkenny, Co.
 Donegal"
 ---

-Introduction to data science on the BSc in Cyberpsychology.
-Topics include: data science lifecycle; ethics, bias, and privacy; data preprocessing and cleaning; data visualisation; descriptive and prescriptive analytics; predictive analytics, supervised and unsupervised learning.
+An introductory data science module taken in the first year of the BSc Hons in Cyberpsychology.

+Topics include:
+ - Data science lifecycle;
+ - Ethics, bias, and privacy;
+ - Data preprocessing and cleaning;
+ - Data visualisation;
+ - Descriptive and prescriptive analytics;
+ - Predictive analytics, supervised and unsupervised learning.